With the CyberItalian method you learn the language in 5 steps:

 Depending on the course in which you are registered, the page may look approximately like this:

-Please note: in the Lessons area, Column 2 shows the percentage of exercises completed, Column 3 reports the average score of the completed exercises.
+1. in the Lessons area, Column 2 shows the percentage of exercises completed, Column 3 reports the average score of the completed exercises.

 YES.

 CyberItalian online registration transaction is secure and encrypted (see full key or lock at the bottom of the registration page plus the SSL Web Server Certification).
-The information you provide are confidential and unavailable to third parties.

 Privacy Policy: CyberItalian is strongly committed to protecting the privacy of its Users.
 Throughout cyberspace, CyberItalian wants to contribute to provide a pleasant and safe environment for consumers.
 CyberItalian does not disclose information that you may give us, such as your name, address, email address, or telephone number, to any third parties.
 See our registration form here